 Approximately 7% of epidermoid cysts develop in the head or neck area.

-Epidermoid cysts usually occur when there is a blockage of the hair follicle, which allows a cyst to form.
+Epidermoid cysts usually occur when there is a blockage of the hair follicle, which causes a cyst to form.
 As a result, they are common in people who experience acne, as they tend to have more blocked pores.

-Epidermoid cysts can be left alone, as long as they are not located in an awkward place on the body, and are small.
-However, a healthcare professional may recommend removal:
+An epidermoid cyst may not need treatment as long as it is fairly small and not in an awkward place on the body.
+However, a healthcare professional may recommend removal if:

-• if they interfere with everyday life
+• the cyst interferes with everyday life

 A person may also be more likely to develop epidermoid cysts if they have certain genetic disorders, including: